GiselaGovaart/vowel-production-feedback/README.md

 ## Using the tool
 Information for experiment leader:
 - After the initial calibration phase, you should check whether the three vowels are on a triangle, and whether the values make sense.
 If the triangle does not look good, redo the calibration, because this influences all vowels in the experiment.
-- When the experiment is finished and you see the last screen, press the space bar one last time.
-Do not just close the window by pressing the cross in the left-top corner – the window closes by itself after you press the space bar.

 ## Collaborators
 - [Gisela Govaart](https://www.cbs.mpg.de/person/govaart/373360)